vesuppi/StaticAnalysisCollection/README.md

 I hope the code could be somewhat educational.

 ## Resolve Indirect Call
-This pass only consider load, store and select for points-to set propagation, so it should be used before SSA is constructed.
+This pass only considers the following instruction types for points-to set propagation:
-Otherwise phi node needs to be considered as well.
+- Load
+- Store
+- Select
+- Phi

 ### Example
 Go to PointerAnalysis/test/, do